chaimasudo/alx-system_engineering-devops/0x01-shell_permissions/README.md

+#!/bin/bash
- script that switches the current user
+script that switches the current user to the user